Biden–Ukraine conspiracy theory: Background

 Since the independence of Ukraine following the collapse of the Soviet Union, Russia has had a history of running direct and active measures to undermine the sovereignty of Ukraine.
 This included placing operatives in the government, influencing elections, and encouraging corruption.

-After the start of the Russo-Ukrainian War, when Russia invaded Crimea and Eastern Ukraine, Russia began to take active measures to influence presidential elections in the United States.
-Beginning in 2014, this included efforts to discredit Joe Biden.
+After the 2016 United States presidential election the United States Department of Justice accused Russian intelligence agents, working for the Internet Research Agency (IRA), of having used social media accounts to influence the election in favour of Donald Trump and to damage Hillary Clinton's campaign.
+While some have suggested their goal was to destabilise the United States by supporting both sides, a research paper published in The International Journal of Press/Politics and another in the Computational Communication Research journal concluded that the IRA "trolls" posted mostly pro-Republican content.
+Government Accountability Institute, a Florida-based operation founded by Stephen Bannon in 2012, played a key role in spreading the Biden–Ukraine conspiracy theory.

 The series of false allegations about Joe Biden and Burisma emerged at a convergence of interest between Russian efforts to help Trump's candidacy, operatives and supporters of the Trump campaign, and media in the United States.

 The thesis of the false conspiracy theory asserts that Joe Biden sought the dismissal of a Ukrainian prosecutor to protect his son, and that he did it in a quid pro quo manner by trading loan guarantees for the personal favor.
 This is in contrast to the attempted quid pro quo by President Trump, who unsuccessfully tried to pressure Ukrainian president Volodymyr Zelenskyy in a quid pro quo manner to start a publicly announced investigation of Burisma and the Bidens in exchange for military aid and a visit to the White House.
 Trump's effort resulted in his first impeachment.

 In January 2018, a videotaping by the Council on Foreign Relations shows Biden taking credit for withholding the loan guarantees to have the prosecutor fired.
 His actions were implementations of bipartisan US policy rather than done for any of the reasons alleged in the conspiracy theory.